watsonboyett/watsonboyett.github.io/_posts/2015-08-01-smdapters.markdown

 A set of small PCB adapters used to convert common SMD footprints to DIP modules for easier prototyping.
 SMD footprints include: SOIC, TSSOP, TQFP, SOT-223, and TO-252.

-Update: Adafruit has some [very similar products](https://www.adafruit.com/?q=smt%20breakout&) and they are considerably better for prototyping (larger pad sizes, routed edges)!
+Update: Adafruit offers [several similar products](https://www.adafruit.com/?q=smt%20breakout&) and they are considerably better for prototyping (larger pad sizes, routed edges)!
 Only use this library if you need to make a lot of these adapters; otherwise, buy them from Adafuit.